Laguna Beach Bookies

 Allow me to present our current reading, followed by last years complete reading list.

-List of Selected Books for 2018
+List of Selected Books

 January: Sing, Unburied, Sing by Jesmyn Ward